John L. Mack

-John L. Mack is an American sound engineer.
+John Lawrence Mack (August 12, 1927 – December 24, 2021) was an American sound engineer.
 He was nominated for an Academy Award in the category Best Sound for the film The Hindenburg.

-Mack was also nominated for two Primetime Emmy Awards in the category Outstanding Sound Mixing for his work on the television program The Wonder Years.
+In addition to his Academy Award nomination, he was nominated for two Primetime Emmy Awards in the category Outstanding Sound Mixing for his work on the television program The Wonder Years.